 Tuberculosis (TB) is due to infection with Mycobacterium tuberculosis.
-Approximately one third of the world's population is infected, although only 5-10% of people with infection develop TB disease.
-Transmission occurs by exposure to aerosolised droplets from people with respiratory infection.
+Approximately one third of the world's population is infected, although only 5-10% of people with infection develop TB disease.1 Transmission occurs by exposure to aerosolised droplets from people with respiratory infection.

 LTBI is common in refugee children/young people.
-Australian data suggest the prevalence of a positive TST (10mm or greater) in refugees from Africa, Europe and the Middle East is 25-55%.[3-6] TB disease has been found in 1.7-3.3% of refugee children attending a refugee service in NSW.[3,4]
+Australian data from the 2000s suggest the prevalence of a positive TST (10mm or greater) in refugees from Africa, Europe and the Middle East was 25-55%.4-7 More recent data from Syrian and Iraqi arrivals (2015-17) found a LTBI prevalence of 11.8%.8 TB disease has been found in 1.7-3.3% of refugee children attending a refugee service in NSW.4,5

 A positive result is:

-Although some authors suggest using a cut-off of 15 mm or greater for a positive test result if the child has had a BCG in the preceding 5 years; BCG is usually given in early infancy, and the risk of progression to TB disease is greatest in children aged <5 years.
+Although a cut-off of 15 mm or greater for a positive test result is suggested if the child has had a BCG in the preceding 5 years; BCG is usually given in early infancy, and the risk of progression to TB disease is greatest in children aged <5 years.
 Most experts would recommend preventive treatment for children aged <5 years with a TST of 10 mm or greater and no evidence of TB disease.
 It is safest to ignore BCG immunisation when interpreting the TST.

 Discuss with infectious diseases or respiratory physician.
 Other family members need assessment of their TB status.
 This will usually occur through the local TB program, check this follow-up is in place.

-Bacillus Calmette Guerin (BCG, an attenuated strain of M. bovis) has been used to vaccinate against TB since 1921 and there is 80% coverage worldwide.
-It does not protect against infection, overall protection against all forms of disease is around 50% with greater protective effect against death from TB (71%) and TB meningitis (64%).
-The reported efficacy against pulmonary TB varies widely (0-~80%).
-It offers good protection against leprosy.
+Bacillus Calmette Guerin (BCG, an attenuated strain of M. bovis) has been used to vaccinate against TB since 1921 and there is 80% coverage worldwide.12 It does not protect against infection, overall protection against all forms of disease is around 50% with greater protective effect against death from TB (71%) and TB meningitis (64%).13 The reported efficacy against pulmonary TB varies widely (0-~80%).12 It offers good protection against leprosy.